Skip to main content

 AKS Store

-1. Retrieve the LoadBalancer IP for the AKS Store
+1. Retrieve the public IP of the AKS Store LoadBalancer service:

 kubectl get svc -n pets store-front

-1. Open your browser and navigate to the public IP of the store:
+1. Open your browser and navigate to the public IP address.
+You should see the AKS Store frontend:

 AKS Store Frontend